pishoyg/coptic/README.md

    - It becomes easier to verify what changes a commit introduces to the flashcards.
    - Git will track the history of the flashcard content.
+   - Significantly reduce the running time, as writing the flashcards to a database currently takes more than 70% of the running time of `flashcards/main.py`.
+Splitting the two steps would make it possible to run the first one (which is being more actively developed) in a fraction of the time.
    - It is a plausible solution for the timestamping problem currently faced.
    - Support a fanout to platforms other than Anki.